BayesWatch/deep-kernel-transfer/README.md

 sh download_DATASET_NAME.sh
 ```

 Replace `DATASET_NAME` with one of the following: `omniglot`, `CUB`, `miniImagenet`, `emnist`, `QMUL`.
-Notice that miniImagenet is a large dataset that requires substantial storage, therefore you can save the dataset in another location and then change the entry in `configs.py` in accordance.
+Notice that mini-ImageNet is a large dataset that requires substantial storage, therefore you can save the dataset in another location and then change the entry in `configs.py` in accordance.

 **Methods.** There are a few available methods that you can use: `gpnet`, `maml`, `maml_approx`, `protonet`, `relationnet`, `matchingnet`, `baseline`, `baseline++`.
 You must use those exact strings at training and test time when you call the script (see below).
 Note that our method is `gpnet`, and that `baseline` corresponds to feature transfer in our paper.
 By default GPNet has a linear kernel, to change this please edit the entry in `configs.py`.